newlandsvalley/purescript-midi-player/README.md

 of relatively short duration and the view is re-rendered after each phrase.
 This gives a reasonable compromise between playing the tune at the appropriate tempo and allowing the stop/start buttons to be responsive.

-The state of the player is initialised whenever the calling program invokes the SetMelody event which tells the player the melody
+The state of the player is re-initialised whenever the calling program invokes the SetMelody event which tells the player the melody
 (i.e. the set of phrases) that it should play.

 to build the module